comp426-2022-spring/a99-sirius/README.md

 <img width="461" alt="Screen Shot 2022-04-04 at 5 07 33 PM" src="https://user-images.githubusercontent.com/89430088/161632522-db10d3a1-c21e-4213-8a86-b40541c50af2.png">

 ## Project Goal
+Create a task managent application.

+This will include:
+*Signing in through Google/Github
+*Creating an account locally
+*Connecting a database in order to store/authenticate logging information *Allow users to create/remove tasks
+*Allow users to collaborate on tasks
+*Implement a Calendar API

 ## Deliverables
 This github repository contains the code for a simple task management web application.
 The package will take the form of a node/react package, with several dependencies needed to be installed in order to properly run the website.
 The following script command is needed in order to run the website: